 An asthma wheeze can vary from mild to severe.
-Some people describe it as sounding like a whistle.
+Some people say it sounds like a high-pitched whistle.

 Sometimes you’ll be able to hear your child’s wheeze easily, usually when your child is breathing out.
 As wheezing becomes more severe, your child might also have difficulty breathing.

 Asthma wheezing is typically worse first thing in the morning or at night when the air is cooler.
 Other times you’ll hear a wheeze after your child has done some exercise.